jenawen/jenawen/README.md

 this is where i'll keep my personal projects so i can separate them from my professional work.

 currently working on a glucose journal dedicated to my partner with diabetes. i also have a daily lip tint picker quiz-type app currently planned!

+i have a lot of weird ideas for apps and i just like to make things, so anything i come up with will most likely have a repo here!